-The MSc Business Psychology is taught by five occupational psychologists, a coaching psychologist and two positive psychologists.
-Delivered through lectures, visits, guest speakers, experiential learning and individual and group work, the course offers a strong emphasis both on the development of skills that can be transferred into real-world settings and upon reflective experiential learning.
+The MSc Business Psychology is taught by four occupational psychologists.
+Delivered through lectures, visits, guest speakers, experiential learning, and individual and group work, the course offers a strong emphasis both on the development of skills that can be transferred into real-world settings and upon reflective experiential learning.